plusn-nuri/graph-who/Lab2.md

 Aggregate over the `companion` collection.
 The first pipeline stage should match only documents for **'Amy Pond'**.
 The second pipeline stage should look to see who was a potential companion sighted with her.
 The document field `seen` indicates episodes Amy was in.
 Starting with episode **'6'**, find others in those same episodes, without descending deeper.
 Use the same collection to look into, and the `seen` field to connect _to_ as well as _from_.
-Name the graph-connected field **anlongside**.
+Name the graph-connected field **alongside**.

 How many documents returned?
 How many entries in the **alongside** field?
 Does it look right?